 Now is also a very good time to evaluate and prepare your body for the new season.
 Assess your personal strengths and weaknesses.
 Make a renewed effort to improve.
 You must create your own plan, but here are several suggestions.

-Weigh Yourself.
 How close is it to your ideal body weight?
 Adults weighing 10% less than their ideal weight have much greater risk of death than someone weighing 50% more than their ideal body weight.
 Many thin adults use too much sugar and may need extra protein supplementation.
 This is especially true for Pepsi and cookie fanatics.
 An overweight person might not need to lose pounds, but just inches by converting fat to muscle.
 Maybe all that is needed is more exercise.
 Eat more vegetables and fruits while they are still fresh and inexpensive.
 Try only eating and drinking calories three times a day to lose weight.

-Stretching is important to your body.
 Fall weather will quickly remind your joints that the cooler temperatures can mean stiffness and discomfort.
 Sometimes nothing works better than a hot bath and a good nights sleep for achy and stiff muscles and joints.
 This is particularly true in the morning and before strenuous exercise such as work or athletics.
 Stretching can be done in 5 to 15 minutes.
 Loosen up after you get up, and you will feel better all day long.

 Exercise is easier during the autumn months, especially in southern Indiana.
 The first frost of the year seems to put a zip into everyone’s step.
 Lower temperatures and lower humidity make it easier to get out and exercise.
 Whether your idea for exercise is cleaning a fencerow, pumping iron, chasing quail and rabbits, or playing tennis or golf, doing these things in the fall of the year just feels better.